 Which is, ultimately, what nearly every faith-based or spiritual endeavor aims to do.
 "Any program that works to help people rehabilitate themselves, that doesn't cost a lot of money and doesn't pose a threat to the security of the institution, should absolutely be welcomed," Zaitzow said.
 "Even the most hard-core person trying to pull a fast one on the system, if they attend a program long enough, they might be co-opted by that program.
 If it gives them something to stay out of trouble for whatever time, and a sense of community, then it's a good thing."

 The Dhamma Brothers is currently playing in Los Angeles and Seattle.
-It opens May 16 in Boston and May 17 in Portland, Ore.
+It opens May 16th in Boston and May 17th in Portland, Oregon.